|

 Myth has it that Ephesus (pron.
 Efes) was originally founded in Turkey by the Amazon female warriors.

-In reality, Ephesus was founded by the Greeks in the 11th or 10th Century BC.
+In reality, Ephesus was founded by the Greeks in the 11th or 10th century BC.

 Ephesus had its origins in the Bronze Age and was once called Ionia, a flourishing centre of culture renowned for its wealth and beauty during the Greek Empire.